-- Do you recognise when others are worried and stressed?
-What signs do you look for?
-What allowances do you make for them?
-Do you think you make too much or too little allowance for them?
-How would you know? - How much do you worry about things at work compared to others?
-Do you think you worry too much or not enough?
-What are the benefits or disadvantages of worrying about things at work?
+- When working with others how do you know you are interpreting situations accurately?
+What indicators could you use to assess how much pressure you and others are under? - What allowances do you make in working with others when you are under pressure?
+Do you think you make too much or too little allowance in these situations?
+How would you know? - How much do you worry about things at work compared with others?
+What would be the benefits of worrying less about work?